Wendy Minshall, Pastor

-I grew up going to church with my Grandma.
-In 1999, I started visiting Woods Chapel Church, which was a United Methodist Church.
-It was in the Methodist church that I learned about grace.
-Not just the grace that God gives- but that we are supposed to extend that grace to others.
-In 2005, I went on staff at WCC helping with Upward Basketball and after a long discernment process, I finally answered the call to become a pastor in 2013.
+About Me: I grew up going to church with my Grandma and attended several different denominations.
+It was in the United Methodist Church that I learned about grace.
+Not just that God grants us grace, but that we are supposed to extend that grace to others.
+I felt called to vocational ministry while attending Woods Chapel United Methodist Church.
+After a lengthy discernment process, I finally accepted the call and was appointed as licensed local pastor 2013.
 In 2015 I was appointed to Odessa First UMC and Concordia UMC.
 In 2017, my appointment was changed to Odessa First UMC and Wellington UMC.
-I was appointed to Peculiar United Methodist Church in July 2019 and quickly found that this is a very special place!
-I am grateful for God’s transforming grace and amazing love.
+I was appointed to Peculiar United Methodist Church in July 2019 and fell in love with this friendly, faithful congregation!
+I am ever grateful for God’s transforming grace and amazing love.

-Family: I am married to Chris Minshall.
-Our family includes Nicholas Fangrow and his fiancé, Nikki; Christopher Fangrow, his wife, Becca and their little boy Ryan, two dogs- Bella & Bear, and two granddogs- Cope & Bailey.
-Chris and I have both lost our parents, but are grateful to have a large extended family.
+Family: My husband, Chris Minshall and I were married in 1998.
+Our family includes Nicholas Fangrow and his wife, Nikki, Christopher Fangrow, his wife, Becca and their little ones, Ryan & Sophie, two dogs- Bella & Bear, and two grand-dogs- Cope & Bailey.
 I love my family with all of my heart.

 Favorite Scripture: I can’t decide!
 Either Matthew 25:34-46 (Whatever you did for the least of these, you did it for Me…) or Psalm 139:1-18 (O Lord, You have searched me known me…)

-My favorite thing about PUMC?
-I LOVE how friendly everyone is and I LOVE LOVE LOVE that the church sits between two schools and opens it’s doors to lots of youth!
+What is your favorite thing about PUMC?
+I LOVE how friendly everyone is and I LOVE LOVE LOVE that the church sits between two schools and opens it’s doors to the youth!